 A zen garden is a place of refuge and acts as an aid to meditation.
 Traditional Japanese zen spaces include stone, sand, and other natural materials used to create lines or patterns and a meditative environment.

-Outline your pool and give it a resort feel by creating a stone border using polished pebble.
-Jade polished pebbles bring out the colour of the water, while natural stone gives a beautiful earthy feel that replicates a natural pool.
+Outline your pool and give it a resort feel by creating a stone border using polished pebbles, while natural stone gives a beautiful earthy feel that replicates a natural pool.

 English country garden

 A garden that incorporates more formal stone elements, such as a flagstone path, lends an English garden feel that’s perfect for enjoying a good book or iced tea.
 Line the path with plenty of perennials and add a birdbath for extra effect.

 Gravel mulch should be around 40-60mm deep, or 10-20mm deep for use in pots.
 If you hate the idea of a weed breaking through, you could try the Roman technique of first laying down salt, but don’t do this in areas where you plan to grow ornamental plants.
 The results can be permanent!